Hellas Verona vs Torino

 Hellas Verona

-The Mastiffs will be hoping to avoid a third defeat in their opening five Serie A matches when they host Torino on Friday, a situation that has occurred only once since their return to the top flight in 2019-20.
-With 26 draws in 60 top-flight meetings between these teams, Verona have drawn this fixture more than any other one in Serie A.
+Verona have now lost two of their last three league games, as many defeats as they suffered in their previous eight matches.
+The Mastiffs will be hoping to avoid three defeats in their opening five Serie A matches when they host Torino on Friday—a situation that has only occurred once, in the 2021-22 season, since their return to the top flight in 2019-20.

-However, since Paolo Zanetti took over as head coach of Hellas Verona in June, he is yet to record a draw in his five matches.
-A 4-3-3 formation with Tengstedt, Abdou Harroui, and Grigoris Kastanos in attack is expected for Friday’s fixture.
+With 26 draws in 60 top-flight meetings between these teams, Verona have drawn this fixture more than any other in Serie A. However, since Paolo Zanetti took over as head coach in June, he is yet to record a draw in five matches.
+A 4-3-3 with Tengstedt, Abdou Harroui, and Grigoris Kastanos in attack is expected for Friday’s fixture.

 Torino